-During baseline, the 30 experimental schools were randomly chosen, but not all of them participated in the endline data collection due to exits from the Taleemabad program.
-These schools were replaced by comparable ones for the endline assessment.
-Consequently, the evaluation focused on differences between the treatment and control groups at both baseline and endline, presenting these differences in terms of standard deviations of the control group, and later utilizing the metric of Learning Adjusted Years of Schooling (LAYS).
+Some of the experimental schools that were randomly chosen at baseline existed the Taleemabad program.
+Hence, these schools were replaced by comparable schools for the endline assessment.
+Consequently, the evaluation focused on differences between the treatment and control groups at both baseline and endline, presenting these differences in terms of standard deviations of the control group and later utilizing the metric of Learning Adjusted Years of Schooling (LAYS).
 The assessments, specifically ASER administered to grades 1-3 and 4-5, utilized a consistent metric across waves as detailed below: